 Continue or not?
 I think I’d rather take a horizontal than a vertical journey through Akashic’s Noir series.
 I’m impressed enough to persevere with the series, but two Wall Street stories are enough for today.

 This illustrated guide to Ireland’s literary golden age (1890’s to 1920’s, James Joyce, William Butler Yeats, John Millington Synge, Lady Gregory, Sean O’Casey) is rich with information and a pleasure to browse through.
 There’s Joyce’s River Liffey, of course, but there’s also the wild County Mayo on the Irish coast, where the real life patricide that gave John Millington Synge the idea for Playboy of the Western World took place.

+Continue or not?
 This is a “coffee table book”.
 I don’t have a coffee table, but I’ll keep it somewhere where it’s easy to grab for a quick browse.
 Good stuff.